 Many consumer apps focus on impressive-sounding but ultimately meaningless metrics that don’t correlate with business success.
 Download numbers, total registered users, and page views often mask underlying engagement problems and fail to provide actionable insights for product improvement.

-Strategic Solution: Focus on engagement quality over quantity by prioritizing metrics that directly correlate with user value and business outcomes.
-Track active usage patterns, feature adoption rates, and user progression through valuable actions rather than simple volume measurements.
+Strategic Solution: Focus on app engagement metrics over quantity by prioritizing those that directly correlate with user value and business outcomes.

 As consumer apps grow, the volume of available metrics can become overwhelming, leading to analysis paralysis and scattered focus across too many indicators.